 Ath, Belgium, the City of Giants, is famous for its annual Parade of Giants.
 Every year, Goliath – whose name is pronounced ‘Gouyasse’ in the local dialect – leads the parade.
 The Brasserie des Géants (Giants’ Brewery), in Ath, didn’t think long before naming its first brew ‘Gouyasse.’

-Goliath is 9% alcohol by volume, a little more red in the face than your average tripel (almost an amber, really).
-It’s nicely balanced with a bracing hop note versus a solid malt wallop.
+Goliath is 9% alcohol by volume, a little more red in the face than your average tripel (almost an amber, really), nicely balanced with a bracing hop note versus a solid malt wallop.
 Goliath is the only Tripel in Belgium that is all-malt – without any sugar or other additives in.
-(Everyone else uses some sugar to ‘thin out’ their Tripels, which gives them alcohol, without the body that you normally get from malt.) .
-That means Goliath starts out a bit sweeter than some… But over time, as the live yeast in the bottle do their work.
-It gets drier and more punchy.
+(Everyone else uses some sugar to ‘thin out’ their Tripels, which gives them alcohol, without the body that you normally get from malt.)
+That means Goliath starts out a bit sweeter than some, but over time, as the live yeast in the bottle do their work, it gets drier and more punchy.
 The first batch, after about half a year in the bottle, is about where we want it, but it will probably become a greater beer as time goes by.
 We recommend that you check in on Goliath every once in a while.

 Years before the startup of the brewery the brewers of Eutropius started their own home brewery.
 The brand ‘Oscar’, first a beer with no name, was the first beer that was succesfull.
 In competitions between friends who also brewed at home Oscar was mostly considered the best beer.
 Therefore the name Oscar was chosen, after the prestigious movie price.
 Blond brew with a white topping.
 Aroma is moderate malty, pale malt, fruity malt, moderate hoppy, grass, green grass, light yeasty, phenol.
 Flavour is moderate sweet and bitter with a long duration, grass, green grass, pale malt.
 Body is medium, texture is oily, carbonation is soft.